yogithakamireddy/AzureData-Engineering-Project/README.md

 .
 Create a serverless SQL database in Azure Synapse Analytics\
 .
 Configure a connection between Azure Data Lake and Synapse Analytics to ensure that data updates in the Data Lake are reflected in the serverless SQL database.\
 .
 Create a synapse pipeline to load data from gold container into the serverless SQL DB, creating views in the serverless SQL DB.\
 .
-The stored procedure script is available in the StoredProcedure script. \
+The stored procedure script is available in the StoredProcedure script.
 ### Reporting
 .
 Connect Power BI to the serverless SQL database in Azure Synapse Analytics to enable data visualization and reporting.\
 .
-Use the imported data in Power BI to create dashboards and reports. \
+Use the imported data in Power BI to create dashboards and reports.
 ### End-to-End Pipeline Testing
 A Trigger was implemented in Databricks to automate the execution of the data pipeline.
-Upon triggering, the pipeline successfully detected and processed new data inserted into the on-premise SQL database. \ This updated data was seamlessly loaded into the serverless SQL database in Azure Synapse Analytics.
+Upon triggering, the pipeline successfully detected and processed new data inserted into the on-premise SQL database.</br>This updated data was seamlessly loaded into the serverless SQL database in Azure Synapse Analytics.
 The updated data in the serverless database automatically refreshed Power BI analytics, ensuring real-time insights and accurate analysis.
 ## Challenges
 During the project, I faced challenges with access management, specifically with Azure Role-Based Access Control (RBAC).
 Properly configuring RBAC to ensure the right permissions and access levels was critical but sometimes complex.